-St. Michael’s Emergency Rooms are not “in network” for any insurance provider, but we accept all private insurance plans including Cigna, Blue Cross, United Healthcare and Aetna.
+St. Michael’s Emergency Rooms are not “in-network” for any insurance provider, but we accept all private insurance plans including Cigna, Blue Cross, United Healthcare, and Aetna.
 Our emergency clinic also accepts more than 200 other plans.
-We do not accept Medicare or Tricare.
+We also accept Medicare or Tricare.
 What “accepting” these plans means to you: St. Michael’s Emergency Rooms will file the insurance for you.
 You will not have to do the paperwork.

 St. Michael’s Emergency Center is a freestanding emergency medical care facility;